hathibelagal-dev/instantpolyglot/docs/eng/Italian.md

 ### Impersonal Constructions

-Impersonal constructions often use "si" with a verb in the third person singular:
+Impersonal constructions often use “si” with a verb in the third person singular:

 - **Si mangia bene qui.** (One eats well here. / The food is good here.)
-- **Come si dice "hello" in italiano?** (How do you say "hello" in Italian?)
+- **Come si dice “hello” in italiano?** (How do you say “hello” in Italian?)

 ### Gerund and Progressive Tenses